syncfusion/ej2-vue-docs/src/grid/grid/getting-started.md

 ## Module injection

-To create Grid with additional features, inject the required modules.
+To create Vue Grid with additional features, inject the required modules.
 The following modules are used to extend Grid's basic functionality.

 * **Page** - Inject this module to use paging feature.
 * **Sort** - Inject this module to use sorting feature.